guidemetothemoon/kristhecodingunicorn/content/english/post/kris_daily_k8s_2.md

 ![Screenshot of AKS Azure CLI list addon command](../../images/tech_tips/ak8s_az_addon_list.png)

-In next tech tip we\'re going to take a look at how to install and start using one of the AKS add-ons with help of Azure CLI!🦾
+In next tech tip we're going to take a look at how to install and start using one of the AKS add-ons with help of Azure CLI!🦾

-Thanks for reading and till next tech tip 😼
+That's it from me this time, thanks for checking in!
+If this article was helpful, I'd love to hear about it!
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

+Stay secure, stay safe.
+Till we connect again!😼